 Baby Lab (Oxford University)

-Take part in fun research on how children learn.
-Part of Oxford Centre for Developmental Science (part of Oxford Uni), this unit researches small children's cognitive development including early word learning and understanding the visual environment.
-It's well equipped - eye trackers etc but brightly coloured and good for smalls.
-Details of current research projects is updated on the website, and applications to take part are through a form on the website too.
+Take part in fun research on how children learn at the Oxford Centre for Developmental Science (part of Oxford Uni).
+This unit researches small children's cognitive development including early word learning and understanding the visual environment.
+It's well equipped - eye trackers etc - and brightly coloured and good for smalls.
+Details of current research projects are updated on the website and applications to take part are through a form on the website too.
 Most research is for babies aged 0 - 30 months, though a related group also need older participants.
 If English is not the first/only language spoken at home that's useful to the research too.

 Baby Lab (Oxford Brookes University)